Vitaliy Khutoryanskiy: Education and career

 Khutoryanskiy was born and grew up in Almaty, Kazakhstan.
-He studied at Al-Farabi Kazakh National University, graduating with BSc in Chemistry in 1996.
-He earned his MSc in Polymer Chemistry in 1998 and then PhD in Polymer Chemistry in 2000 from the same institution.
-His project was focused on the studies of hydrogen-bonded interpolymer complexes and preparation of hydrophilic films on their basis.
-During his PhD studies he also spent 4 months in the research group of Janusz Rosiak at Łódź University of Technology, Poland, where specialised in radiation chemistry of hydrophilic polymers.
+He studied at Al-Farabi Kazakh National University, graduating with a BSc in Chemistry in 1996.
+He earned his MSc in Polymer Chemistry in 1998, and then his PhD in Polymer Chemistry in 2000, both from the same institution.
+His PhD project was focused on the studies of hydrogen-bonded interpolymer complexes and preparation of hydrophilic films.
+During his PhD studies, he also spent 4 months in the research group of Janusz Rosiak at Łódź University of Technology, Poland, where specialised in radiation chemistry of hydrophilic polymers.
 He worked as a Lecturer in Polymer Science at Al-Farabi Kazakh National University in 2000-2002.
-In 2002 he moved to the United Kingdom and joined the research group of Ijeoma Uchegbu at the University of Strathclyde as a postdoctoral research assistant, where worked on the synthesis of chitosan amphiphiles and their studies for drug delivery.
-In 2004 he moved to the University of Manchester to work as a postdoctoral research assistant of Nicola Tirelli and studied the design of oxidation-responsive nanoparticles.
-In 2005 Khutoryanskiy was appointed as a Lecturer in Pharmaceutics at newly-established Reading School of Pharmacy, University of Reading.
-In 2010 he was promoted to Reader (Associate Professor) in Pharmaceutical Materials and in 2014 he became full Professor of Formulation Science.
+In 2002, he moved to the United Kingdom and joined the research group of Ijeoma Uchegbu at the University of Strathclyde as a postdoctoral research assistant, where he worked on the synthesis of chitosan amphiphiles and their studies for drug delivery.
+In 2004, he moved to the University of Manchester to work as a postdoctoral research assistant of Nicola Tirelli, studying the design of oxidation-responsive nanoparticles.
+In 2005, Khutoryanskiy was appointed as a Lecturer in Pharmaceutics at newly-established Reading School of Pharmacy, University of Reading.
+In 2010, he was promoted to Reader (Associate Professor) in Pharmaceutical Materials and in 2014, he became full Professor of Formulation Science.
+In 2023, he became the founding director of the Physicochemical, Ex Vivo and Invertebrate Tests and Analysis Centre (PEVITAC) at the University of Reading.